 - 1. Will be maintained in the Office of Human Resources, and in accordance with the System's Records Retention Schedule. - 2.
 Shall include the following: - a.
-Hepatitis B vaccination status, including dates of all Hepatitis B vaccinations, and any medical records relative to the employee's ability to receive vaccination as required; - b.
-Copy of Vaccination Declination Form, if applicable; - c.
-Copy of all examination results, medical testing, and follow-up procedures related to exposure incident: - d.
-Copy of the healthcare professional's written opinion; - e.
-Description of employee's duties as they related to the exposure incident; - f.
-Description of the route of exposure and the circumstances under which the exposure occurred; - g.
-Copy of the detail incident report form; - h.
-Copy of the sharps injury report, if applicable; and - i.
+Copy of Vaccination Declination Form, if applicable; - b.
+Copy of all examination results, medical testing, and follow-up procedures related to exposure incident; - c.
+Copy of the healthcare professional's written opinion; - d.
+Description of employee's duties as they related to the exposure incident; - e.
+Description of the route of exposure and the circumstances under which the exposure occurred; - f.
+Copy of the detail incident report form; - g.
+Copy of the sharps injury report, if applicable; and h.
 Copy of any other records, files, documents, notes, etc. related to the exposure incident.